SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-01-14-writing-tests-for-your-graphical-user-interface.markdown

     }
 }
 {% endhighlight %}
-<h3>Running a single test on multiple browsers using a data source file</h3>
+### Running a single test on multiple browsers using a data source file
 <p>
 <b>[Edit Feb 16 2018]</b> Note that the solution described below works for projects using the Coded UI framework.
 When using the default Microsoft Test V2 framework, the use of the TestSettings files is deprecated and your tests will stay undiscoverable in the Test Explorer window.
 See the <a href="https://github.com/SamanthaNeilen/WebDriverTestApplication" target="">WebDriverTestApplication repository</a> for running tests with the MSTest V2 framework. <b>[End edit Feb 16 2018]</b>
 </p>